screwdriver-cd/aws-producer-service/README.md

 [![Version][npm-image]][npm-url] ![Downloads][downloads-image] [![Build Status][status-image]][status-url] [![Open Issues][issues-image]][issues-url] ![License][license-image]
 > Producer Service for Screwdriver Kafka Queue

-This service acts as a message producer to Screwdriver Kafka Queue.
+This service acts as a message producer and provides and interface to publish messages to Screwdriver Kafka Instance.

 ## Table of Contents
 - [Installation and Usage](#installation-and-usage)